rickosborne/blackwater/_guide/300-magic.md

 * Enchanter - Grey
 * Magi - Black

+There is an additional rank of Arch-Magi that is elected from among the Magi to serve as the magical advisor to the Earl of Blackwater.
+Initiates, Novices, and Disciples are commonly apprentices to Adepts, Mavens, and Enchanters, although these relationships are subtle, subjective and determined largely on a case-by-case basis by the personalities involved.

 Members of the Order also wear symbols on their robes signifying each college that they have mastered.
 Mastering a given college means that the mage can cast at least 10 spells from that college and can cast at least 3 of those spells can be cast with no ritual (at level 20).
 “Grand Master” is a title reserved for a mage that has mastered at least 10 colleges of Magic.
 Being a Master of a college, or being a Grand Master, is different from the Ranks of the members of the order.
 For example, a mage might only be an Adept member of the Order but could also be a Master of the Water College.
 There are currently no Grand Masters, and only a few Masters within the Order.

 Being a member of the Order of the Magi has both benefits and drawbacks.
 It costs 10 points to be a member of the Order.